AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

  </p>

- **Figure 10**: A side view of the flow cell shows how a silicone spacer was placed under pressure between two acrylic blocks, creating a watertight seal.
+ **Figure 10**: This depiction of a horizontal view of the flow cell shows how a silicone spacer (depicted as orange in Figures 1 and 2) was placed under pressure between two acrylic blocks, creating a watertight seal.
+Red arrows indicate the location of screws through both acrylic blocks.

  <div class="alert alert-block alert-danger">
  Is this a top down view?